yuta-97/yuta-97/README.md

 ### Info

-- 👯 I’m looking to collaborate on seoul.S.Korea
+- 👯 I’m looking to collaborate on Seoul.S.Korea
 - 📫 How to reach me: kj2693119@gmail.com